Ok, so who cares about the pool stance, or how to stand when playing pool?

 When you practice getting into your stance you will need to make some adjustments with your feet so as you put your hand on the table you don’t feel like you’re leaning forward or leaning back.

 After a while you will automatically start to put your feet in the right place in order for this to happen you must repeat getting into your stance position many many times.

 Each time you practice your stance stand on the shot line behind where you are going to take up your stance position and step onto the line and into your stands from further back.

 When you have practiced this for some time you will begin to notice that most of your amen is done standing up.
 In other words, the position of your right foot on the shot line will determine whether you were lined up with the shot correctly or not.

 This means that you are doing most of your aiming while you are standing up.
 The placement of your feet takes care of the majority of the aiming process.
 Only micro-adjustments should be made when you are down in your full stance.
 Some experienced players can get down into full stance with their eyes closed and still make the ball.

 Listen to Your Mind, It Is Usually Correct!

-I can assure you that every time I have felt uncomfortable down in my full stance, or I’ve had this little niggling store in my head that something is wrong, I would usually go on to miss the shot.
-If I had stood up and reset my whole routine I would have probably made the ball.
+I can assure you that every time I have felt uncomfortable down in my full stance, or I’ve had this little niggling thought in my head that something is wrong, I would usually go on to miss the shot.

 If you don’t feel right, stand up, reset and go through your pre-shot routine again.